Prestigious Sleep Away Camp in the Beautiful Adirondack Mountains of New York

 As a general counselor or activity specialist, you will live in the bunks, eat meals, and go to activities with your camper group.
 We typically have a 2-1 or 3-1 (age dependent) camper to counselor ratio and bunks with up to 12 campers each.

-As a Raquette Lake Camps Staff Member, your salary is determined by your experience and the number of weeks you work, including the Orientation week.
+As a Raquette Lake Camps Staff Member, your compensation starts at $2500 and can go up based on your experience and the number of weeks you work, including the paid Orientation week(s).
 If any certifications are required we will pay for those, as well as for your time.
 You will not be charged for anything.
 Staff uniforms are provided, both room & board is provided, laundry is provided.

 All bunks have their own bathrooms and most have their own showers.
 There is a shower house on boys camp for the oldest boys bunks.

-Our pay is highly competitive, workers compensation is provided, and room and board is covered.
+- Our pay is highly competitive, workers compensation is provided, and room and board is covered.
+Oh, and while we have shortened our camp season from 7 to 6-1/2 weeks, we are still paying counselors as if you were here the full 7 weeks.

 Getting Here and Getting Around